Dear Team,

 Dear Smita,

-There is little contradiction in your post.
-At one place you write that you have received notice from Labour Court.
-At another you write that you have been receiving notice from Labour Office.
-Therefore, clarify on this count.
+There is a little contradiction in your post.
+At one place, you write that you have received notice from the Labour Court.
+At another, you write that you have been receiving notice from the Labour Office.
+Therefore, please clarify this discrepancy.

-Anyway, whether you have received notice from Labour Office or Labour Court, your company needs to send their representative and prove that the security guard was a contract employee.
+Regardless of whether you have received notice from the Labour Office or Labour Court, your company needs to send their representative and prove that the security guard was a contract employee.

-Now about termination of his services.
-What procedure did you follow before termination of his services?
-Yes, consumption of alcohol while on duty is misconduct but then what proof do you have?
-If you have incontrovertible proof then did you conduct the domestic enquiry before termination?
-Though your case is not weak as such but not conducting the enquiry could increase your headache in this matter.
+Now, regarding the termination of his services, what procedure did you follow before terminating his services?
+While consumption of alcohol while on duty is misconduct, what proof do you have?
+If you have incontrovertible proof, did you conduct the domestic enquiry before termination?
+Your case is not weak per se, but not conducting the enquiry could complicate the matter further.

 Thanks,